fbpx

 Manufacturer Recall of Physiomesh and Other Hernia Mesh Products

-In May of 2016, Johnson & Johnson’s Ethicon manufacturing unit initiated a voluntary recall of its Physiomesh Flexible Composite Mesh after an analysis was conducted of unpublished data from two large independent hernia registries.
-The study showed that rates of surgical recurrence after a ventral hernia repair using Physiomesh hernia patches were higher than average rates.
+In May 2016, Johnson & Johnson’s Ethicon manufacturing unit initiated a voluntary recall of its Physiomesh Flexible Composite Mesh after an analysis of unpublished data from two large independent hernia registries.
+Among the various hernia mesh products, Ethicon’s Physiomesh has been notably involved in hernia mesh litigation due to its complications, leading to revision surgeries and significant distress for patients.

-In 2012, the FDA issued Atrium a warning over its failure to respond and address numerous complaints of infections due to the C-QUR.
-In 2015, a federal judge issued an injunction, prohibiting Atrium from manufacturing and distributing the product.
+In 2012, the FDA warned Atrium over its failure to respond to and address numerous complaints of infections due to the C-QUR.
+In 2015, a federal judge issued an injunction prohibiting Atrium from manufacturing and distributing the product.

 From 2005 to 2007, C.R.
 Bard issued several recalls for its Kugel Mesh product as a result of a problem associated with potential bowel tears.